tjsso/BlackjackInEveryLanguage/README.md

 ## Lanaguages Completed:
 - [ ] Java (Done but not in Repo)
-- [ ] Visual Basic (Done but not in Repo, i'd be lucky to find this again)
+- [X] Visual Basic (Completed in college, Code is not up to standard.
+Not Tested.
+Good platform to look into upgrading at some point later)
 - [ ] Haskell
 - [ ] Rust
 - [ ] Kotlin